goodzeeak/BonkMenu/README.md

   - The repo ships `Libs/UniverseLib.IL2CPP.dll` and other required stubs so you can build immediately after cloning.

 ## Quick Start
-1. Install MelonLoader for your game.
+1. Install MelonLoader for MegaBonk.
 2. Download the prebuilt `BonkMenu.dll` from releases or build it yourself.
-3. Drop `BonkMenu.dll` into your game’s `Mods` folder.
+3. Drop `BonkMenu.dll` into MegaBonks `Mods` folder.
 4. Launch the game and press `F1` to open BonkMenu.

 ## Keybinds